iarna/funstream/README.md

 the equivalent plain value would be.
 No data will be emitted until the promise resolves.
 If it rejects it will be propagated as an error in the usual ways.

+These are special, because the returned object only lazily becomes a stream.
+If you treat it as a promise then no stream construction occurs.

 ### fun([opts]) → FunStream